Alec-Sawalski/Activity-Data/README.md

 <img src = https://user-images.githubusercontent.com/61294969/82910194-f15e7480-9f2f-11ea-87ca-15543c3aceff.png>

-After arriving to our final Multiple Regression model, we see that BS.NEFA.0.7 and MS.Lactose are significant predictors of daily activity level in dairy cows.
-Since both Milk.Yield and MS.Milk Yield were significant, but relatively similar variables, on MS.Milk.Yield was used in the final model.
-Ater running the initial model with all significant predictors, backward step elimination was used until all predictors were significant.
+After arriving at our final Multiple Regression model, we see that BS.NEFA.0.7 and MS.Lactose are significantly associated predictors of daily activity level in dairy cows.
+Since both Milk.Yield and MS.Milk Yield were significantly associated with the outcome, but relatively similar variables, only MS.Milk.Yield was used in the final model.
+Ater running the initial model with all significantly associated predictors from the bivariate analysis, backward step elimination was used until only significantly associated predictors remained in the final model.

-Looking at daily activity, we see that as NEFA levels increase, levels in daily activity decrease by 0.17330.
-In addition, as lactose levels incrase, levels in daily activity increase by 0.23308.
+Looking at daily activity, we see that as NEFA levels increase, levels in daily activity decrease by 0.17330 units.
+In addition, as lactose levels increase, levels in daily activity increase by 0.23308 units.

 ## Multiple Regression final output - LELY Daily Rumination